-The Court shall appoint a Reporter to the Committee and as may be required to assist the Committee in discharging its responsibilities.
-The Reporter and any assistant or special reporter shall be a member in good standing of the Maryland Bar.
+The Court shall appoint a Reporter to the Committee, who also shall serve as the administrative director of the Office of the Rules Committee.
+Additional staff, which may include assistant reporters, special reporters, and other personnel as may be required to assist the Committee in discharging its responsibilities, shall be as provided in the approved budget of the Committee.
+The Reporter and any assistant reporter or special reporter shall be a member in good standing of the Maryland Bar.